Blakeney

 the rest of the novel's dramatic story line.
 Studley

-Constable church could be modelled on that of
+Constable church was probably modelled on

 |